China's economy grows still-weak 4.8% in January-March

 Last week, regulators injected an extra 500 billion yuan ($80 billion) into the pool of money for lending by reducing the amount of deposits commercial banks are required to hold in reserve.

-The shutdown of most businesses in Shanghai prompted fears global manufacturing and trade might be disrupted.
-The port operator says it is functioning normally, but companies say the volume of cargo it handles has fallen.
+The agency that runs the Shanghai port says operations are normal.
+But companies say the volume of cargo it handles has fallen.

 Economists have warned spring planting by Chinese farmers who feed 1.4 billion people also might be disrupted.
 That would hurt economic activity and boost demand for imported wheat and other food, potentially pushing up already high global prices.